Definition of MOQ

 - Supervisors & Floor Managers

 Wow, lots of people to consider!
-Not to mention the electric power, water, supplies, internet… even coffee!
-Lots of various fixed overhead costs.
+Not to mention the electric power, water, supplies, internet… even coffee.
+Lots of various fixed overhead costs!

+Labor and fabric costs are just the beginning!
 Every expense of the company, plus profit, must be covered by the garment manufacturing prices.

 Big Factory = Poor Fit for Startups